srcimon/screwbox/UNRELEASED-CHANGES.md

 - Allow light map scales up to 32 times to support running performant on higher resolutions
 - Avoid necessary resolution changes when already at target resolution
 - Added constant for default resolution to `GraphicsConfiguration`
+- Replaced relative `lightmapScale` property with absolute `lightQuality` property in `GraphicsConfiguration`

 ### 📦 Dependency updates